Jeanette MacDonald: Discography

 MacDonald performed and recorded more than 50 songs during her career, working exclusively for RCA Victor in the United States.
-She also did some early recordings for HMV in England and France while she was there on a concert tour in 1931.
+She also did some early recordings for His Master's Voice in England and France while she was there on a concert tour in 1931.
 She earned three gold records, one for the LP album, Favorites in Stereo that she did with Nelson Eddy in 1959.